pyepics/pyepics/doc/installation.rst

 Getting Started, Setting up the Epics Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned above, pyepics must be able to find and load the Channel
+Pyepics will find and load the Channel Access dynamic library (*libca.so*,
-Access dynamic library (*libca.so*, *libca.dylib*, or *ca.dll* depending on
+*libca.dylib*, or *ca.dll* depending on the system) at runtime in order to
-the system) at runtime in order to actually work.
-For the most commonly
+actually work.
+For the most commonly used operating systems and
-used operating systems and architectures, modern version of these libraries
+architectures, modern version of these libraries are provided, and will be
-are provided, and will be installed and used with pyepics.
-We strongly
-recommend using these.
+installed and used with pyepics.
+We strongly recommend using these.

 If these provided versions of *libca* do not work for you, please let us know.
 If you need to or wish to use a different version of *libca*, you can set the